 Each concentrator is encouraged to participate in experientially-based research or employment that takes statistical methods beyond the traditional classroom.
-This can occur on or off-campus.
-Prior approval by the director of Statistics and a letter after the fact from a supervisor are required to earn credit.
-Excellent opportunities for experiential learning in statistics are available through academic internships (Statistics 294) and the Center for Interdisciplinary Research (CIR) ( Statistics 390).
+This can occur on or off campus.
+Prior approval by the director of Statistics Program and a letter after the fact from a supervisor are required to earn credit.
+Excellent opportunities for experiential learning in statistics are available through academic internships (Statistics 294), the mathematics practicum (Mathematics 390), and the Center for Interdisciplinary Research (CIR) (Mathematics, Statistics, Computer Science 389).
 As a CIR fellow, students can work during the academic year or summer with faculty on research from a variety of disciplines.

 This course takes a case-study approach to the fitting and assessment of statistical models with application to real data.
 Specific topics include multiple regression, model diagnostics, and logistic regression.
 The approach focuses on problem-solving tools, interpretation, mathematical models underlying analysis methods, and written statistical reports.
-Prerequisite: Statistics 110 or 212 or 263, or equivalent preparation or permission of instructor.
+Prerequisite: STAT 110, STAT 212, or STAT 214, or ECON 263, or equivalent preparation, or permission of instructor.
 Offered each semester.
-May not take Statistics 110, Statistics 212, or Statistics 263 after completion of Statistics 272.
+Counts toward mathematical biology concentration.

 Students explore special topics in statistics.
 Topics vary from year to year.
 May be repeated if topics are different.
-Upcoming offerings include: Biostatistics (Spring 2013) and Intermediate Statistical Methods for Social Research (Interim 2014).
 Offered periodically.

 298 Independent Study

-This course extends and generalizes methods introduced in Statistics 272 by introducing generalized linear models (GLMs) and correlated data methods.
+This course extends and generalizes methods introduced in STAT 272 by introducing generalized linear models (GLMs) and correlated data methods.
 GLMs cover logistic and Poisson regression, and more.
 Correlated data methods include longitudinal data analysis and multilevel models.
 Applications are drawn from across the disciplines.
-Prerequisite: Statistics 272.
+Prerequisite: STAT 272.
 Offered annually in the spring semester.
 Counts toward neuroscience concentration.

 This course is an investigation of modern statistical theory along with classical mathematical statistics topics such as properties of estimators, likelihood ratio tests, and distribution theory.
 Additional topics include Bayesian analysis, bootstrapping, Markov Chain Monte Carlo, and other computationally intensive methods.
-Prerequisite: Statistics 272 and Mathematics 262.
+Prerequisite: STAT 272 and MATH 262.
 Offered annually in the fall semester.
 Counts toward neuroscience concentration.

 Students focus on writing scientific papers, preparing scientific posters, and giving presentations in the context of a specific, year-long, interdisciplinary research project.
-In addition, this weekly seminar series builds collaborative research skills such as working in teams, performing reviews of statistical literature, consulting effectively, and communicating proficiently.
-Exposure to post-graduate opportunities in statistics is also provided.
-Open to students accepted into the Center for Interdisciplinary Research.
+In addition, this weekly seminar series builds collaborative research skills such as working in teams, performing reviews of math, statistics, and computer science literature, consulting effectively, and communicating proficiently.
+Exposure to post-graduate opportunities in math, statistics, and computer science disciplines is also provided.
+Open to students accepted into the Center for Interdisciplinary Research

 This course provides a comprehensive research opportunity, including an introduction to relevant background material, technical instruction, identification of a meaningful project, and data collection.
 The topic is determined by the faculty member in charge of the course and may relate to his/her research interests.
 Prerequisite: Determined by individual instructor.
 Offered based on department decision.
 May be offered as a 1.00 credit course or .50 credit course.